MatrixAI/Polykey-Docs/X.509-Certificate.md

 We can stick the public key fingerprint (or public key) as the common name as well.

 But we would need custom verification here when used in gRPC.

+We could also use BIP39 and the other BIP standards to have a human readable name, these are non-FQDNs.
+These can also act as unique identifiers.